instructor-ai/instructor/docs/examples/recursive.md

 ## Parsing the Tree

-We define a function `parse_tree_to_filesystem` to convert a string representing a directory tree into a filesystem structure using OpenAI's GPT-3 model.
+We define a function `parse_tree_to_filesystem` to convert a string representing a directory tree into a filesystem structure using OpenAI.

 ```python
 import openai